TBouderlique/human_face_development/README.md

 Code for making many of the figures is available as Jupyter notebooks.
 The package versions used to generate these figures are in this environment file

+### HiC_analysis
+Notebooks used for calling TADs and classifying links according to HiC data
+### RNA
+Notebooks used for QC and processing of each scRNAseq sample, as well as trajectory analysis.
+### multiome
+Notebooks used for analysis of multiome data including links, DARs, and motif analysis.
+### plots
+Notebooks used to plot GWAS enrichment heatmaps and GRN schematics.
+### spatial
+Notebooks used for analyzing Stereoseq and Visium spatial transcriptomics datasets
+### table
+Notebook used to construct link-peak table shown in Supplementary Table 2